realitymediabook/realitymediabook.github.io/_chapters/chapter-authors.md

 <div class="img img--fullContainer img--10xLeading" style="background-image: url({{ site.baseurl_book_img }}jay.jpg);"></div>

-<b>Maria Engberg</b> is an Associate Professor of Media Technology at Malmö University....
+<b>Maria Engberg</b> is Associate Professor in the Department of Computer Science and Media Technology at Malmö University and Affiliate Researcher at the Georgia Institute of Technology.

-<b>Blair MacIntyre</b> is a Professor in Computer Science at the Georgia Institute of Technology and a pioneer in the development of augmented reality....
+<b>Blair MacIntyre</b> Professor at Georgia Institute of Technology, where he and Jay David Bolter are codirectors of the Augmented Environments Lab.
+He has been an active researcher in the field of augmented reality in its inception in the 1990s.